VisualFP/docs/SA/design_concept/content/results/results_requirement_validation.typ

   caption: "Requirement verification"
 ) <requirement_validation_table>

-The main focus of the project was to create a visual concept for function composition and prove that it is feasible with a PoC application.
+The main focus of the project was to create a visual concept for function composition and prove that it is feasible with a #ac("PoC") application.
 As can be seen in @requirement_validation_table, all requirements related to function composition could be achieved.

 Due to time constraints, the requirements UC2, UC7, UC8 and UC9 had to be considered as out-of-scope.